UST-QuAntiL/QuantME-UseCases/2023-ccis/README.md

 ![Camunda Loginscreen](./docs/camunda-loginscreen.png)

-Click on ``Cockpit`` to validate that the workflow was successfully uploaded.
+Click on the home icon in the top-right corner and select ``Cockpit`` to validate that the workflow was successfully uploaded.
 Then, click on ``Processes`` on the top-left and select the workflow from the list.
 This should show a graphical representation of the uploaded workflow: